michaljerabek/UXN/README_EN.md

     <li>
         <code>delayHide</code> (default: <code>false</code>):
-        <br> - Sets whether an opened submenu should be closed immediately after the mouse leaves the item or just before another submenu is opened (or the mouse is not moving for an <code>openTimeout</code>).
+        <br> - Sets whether an opened submenu should be closed immediately after the mouse leaves the item or just before another submenu is opened (or the mouse is not moving for <code>openTimeout</code>).
         <br> - Type: <code>Boolean</code>
     </li>